Pyramid of Djoser: Great trench

+Location of the great trench.
+(5th Dynasty structures shown in yellow.)

-Before the enclosure wall, Djoser's pyramid complex is surrounded by a trench dug into the underlying rock.
-At 750 m long and 40 m wide, the trench is the largest structure of this kind in the Memphis necropolis.
+Outside the enclosure wall, Djoser's pyramid complex is surrounded by a trench dug into the underlying rock.
+At 750 m long from north to south and 40 m wide, the trench is the largest structure of this kind in the Memphis necropolis.
 It is rectangular in shape, oriented on the north–south axis.
 The trench resembles a 𓉔 (hieroglyph h) which represents the floorplan of a house.
 It is decorated with niches which are suggested by Nabil Swelim to have hosted the spirits of members of the king's court, there to serve the king in his afterlife.
 In parts, the trench doubles into two with distinct entries.
 These make accessing the enclosure wall more difficult, indicating its function as a safe-guard.
 Miroslav Verner suspects that a single entrance was built at the south-east corner granting access to the area.

 Enclosure wall

 The complex is enclosed by a wall 10.5 m high that stretched for over 1.6 km.
 This wall was built from a thick core of masonry that was encased with Tura limestone, wholly on the outside but partially on the inside.
 The external façade of the wall had a bastion at a regular interval of 4.1 m adorned with 1,680 hand-carved niches 9 m tall.
 Fourteen of these bastions were larger than the rest.
 These hosted false double-doors, while a fifteenth situated in the south-east corner of the east façade held the real entrance.
 The entrance was flanked by two towers leading to a passage past which lay the colonnaded entrance.

 The enclosure wall design recalls the appearance of First Dynasty tombs, such as those found directly north of the complex and at Abydos.
 Alan Spencer compares the design to the panelled construction of the palace façade, which imitates bound bundles of reeds.
 Jean-Philippe Lauer suggests that the wall was modelled after the "White Walls" of Memphis, though Verner notes that the presence of so many doors renders this unlikely.
 Hermann Kees thought the fifteen doors were related to the sed festival and indicated its duration as being half a lunar month.
 The remaining doors are known as false doors, and were meant for the king's use in the afterlife.
 They functioned as portals through which the king's ka could pass between life and the afterlife.